frankyle/real-estate-MGI/README.md

 This repository contains the source code for the Real Estate MGI project.

+## 7.New Feature: Estate Details and Booking

+- Added functionality for users to view details of selected estates.
+- Users can view all available pictures and details posted by the host.
+- Implemented booking functionality, allowing users to select dates for booking.

 ## 6.New Feature: Home Page Listing and Card View

 - Added listing of categories on the home page: When a new user enters the home page, they will see all the categories available to select.